Citizenship Classes

 E. You are at least 65 years old.
 You have had your Legal Permanent Resident Card for 20 years, then you qualify to do your interview in the language of your choice.

-- You will need to study only 20 of the 100 questions.
-The officer will ask you 10 questions (out of the 20 questions marked with a little black star) you will have to answer 6 questions correctly in the language of your choice to pass that portion of the test.
-The reading and writing part of the interview does not apply.
+- You will need to study only 20 questions (those marked with a little black star).
+The officer will ask you 10 questions (out of the 20 questions marked with a little black star) you will need to answer at least 6 questions correctly in your native language to pass that portion of the test.

 - You have no problems with the law (being on parole or probation is a disqualifying factor)